 ==================================================================

 Example exploit screens are attached.
 We got in touch with the Hue and Hive committers, and in addition to fun, we also got free designer beer from http://craftshack.com/ and a T-shirt.
-Open source guys are fun, and they like giving you presents hue-hack1when you hack their projects.
+Open source guys are fun, and they like giving you presents when you hack their projects.
 Of course, they then close the vulns 🙁

 Have exhausted this mine, we pointed Mr. Y to an Ambari Hadoop install.
 There we found less vulns, I have to admit – it seems that someone already hacked it before.
 Actually, we thought it was a Flume bug, but it was in Ambari.
 But it was bad enough – you could not easily remove the XSS from the hacked database.